maykinmedia/open-product/docs/development/releasing.rst

 Release process
 ===============

-Open Producten makes use of quite a bit of Continuous Integration tooling to set up a full release process, all driven by the Git repository.
+Open Product makes use of quite a bit of Continuous Integration tooling to set up a full release process, all driven by the Git repository.

 Github Actions